 We explore the impact of an EU-wide nuclear phase-out by 2030 provided the EU energy and climate policy for 2030 is implemented.
-Using a numerical simulation model of the European energy industry (LIBEMOD), we find that a complete nuclear phase-out in Europe by 2030 has a moderate impact on total production of electricity (4 percent reduction).
-Lower nuclear production is to a large extent replaced by more gas power and renewables.
+Using a numerical simulation model of the European energy industry (LIBEMOD), we find that a complete nuclear phase-out in Europe by 2030 has a moderate impact on total production of electricity (4 percent reduction) and only a tiny impact on total consumption of energy.
+Lower nuclear production is to a large extent replaced by more gas power and bio power.
+Whereas the 2030 EU target for the renewable share in final energy demand is (at least) 27 percent, we find that after a nuclear phase-out the renewable share is 29 percent.
+Total annual cost of a nuclear phase-out corresponds to 0.5 percent of GDP in Europe.